TomKrauss/pks-edit/doc/manual/configuration.md

 - `Provide clipboard history` - will maintain a list of recently used clipboard contents automatically.
 - `Autosave files to temporary directory or file` - when set, copies of files are saved during autosave (to a temporary directory), when unset, changed files are automatically saved directly.

-## Warnings Options
+## Notification Options

 PKS Edit differentiates between major errors (disk full or the like) and minor errors / hints (search pattern not found).
 Major errors are always shown in modal message boxes.
 The way minor errors are shown can be configured in this section.

 - `Play sound on error` - when set, a warning sound is played, when an error occurs in PKS Edit.
-- `Error flash` - when set, the editor window is _flashed_ during errors.
+- `Flash window on error` - when set, the editor window is _flashed_ during errors.
-- `Error window` - when set, a _toast window_ is opened when an error occurs.
+- `Display error in popup window` - when set, a _toast window_ is opened when an error occurs.
 Otherwise minor errors are shown less intrusive in the status bar.

 ## Layout Options